pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 Before beginning these grand timesink chronicles, allow me to review my historical use of Gentoo that helps explain this project's existence.
-Note that this narrative pertains only to my experience and opinions.
+Note that this narrative pertains only to my experience and contains blunt criticism of design choices made by the project.

 # 2005 -- Getting sucked in